 'It is not the intention of the Corporation to retain the unsalubrious title "Sewage Farm" for the housing estate mentioned in the plan.
-"Holywell Estate" is the distinctly more prepossessing name chose by the Council.
+"Holywell Estate" is the distinctly more prepossessing name chosen by the Council.

-Holywell House is still the property of the Council, though the famous her of Wessex Saddlebacks which they owned at Holywell Farm has now been disposed of.
+Holywell House is still the property of the Council, though the famous herd of Wessex Saddlebacks which they owned at Holywell Farm has now been disposed of.
 These prize pigs were exported to many countries in the world, earning laurels for the then bailiff Mr F Farquharson and the Borough.

 Controlled tipping has taken place for years at Tolpits Lane and this area has now been practically levelled off.
 Eventually it will become playing fields.
 The Council now use Radlett Road for tipping and are engaged in gradually raising the level of the ground, which is low-lying and in danger of flooding from the Colne.